Oscar J. Friend

-Oscar Jerome Friend (January 8, 1897 – January 19, 1963) began his career primarily as a pulp fiction writer in various genres including horror, Westerns, science fiction, and detective fiction.
+Oscar Jerome Friend (January 8, 1897 – January 19, 1963) was an American author.
+He began his career primarily as a pulp fiction writer for various genres including horror, Westerns, science fiction, and detective fiction.
 As a pulp writer he worked with Wonder Stories, Startling Stories, Strange Stories, Captain Future and Thrilling Wonder Stories.
 As his career progressed, Oscar Friend authored many novels, which were published worldwide.
-Friend wrote screenplays, worked as an editor on periodicals, and was co-editor on several anthologies.
-Finally, he took the helm of a literary agency.
+Friend wrote screenplays, worked as an editor on periodicals, and was co-editor of several anthologies.
+Finally, he owned and managed a literary agency.

 Biography

-Oscar Jerome Friend was born on January 8, 1897, in St. Louis, Missouri, to Jinnie L. and Joseph Friend.
+Oscar Jerome Friend was born on January 8, 1897, in St. Louis, Missouri, to Joseph and Jinnie L. Friend.
 He married Irene Ozment in 1917.

-Oscar Friend moved to Los Angeles at the request of Walt Disney Productions, and worked for some time as a scriptwriter for films at Universal Studios before returning to New York.
+Oscar Friend relocated to Los Angeles at the request of Walt Disney Productions, and worked for some time as a scriptwriter for movies for Universal Studios before returning to New York.